vipshop/vjtools/vjtop/README_EN.md

 ### 2.3.1 Commands

 ```
-// rank threads by their cpu time, by default, the top 10 are shown and refreshed in every 10 secs
+// ranks threads by their cpu time, by default, the top 10 are shown and refreshed in every 10 secs
 ./vjtop.sh <PID>

-// rank threads by total cpu time since startup, differentiated from cpu time within the interval
+// ranks threads by total cpu time since startup, differentiated from cpu time within the interval
 ./vjtop.sh --totalcpu <PID>

-// rank threads by sys cpu
+// ranks threads by sys cpu
 ./vjtop.sh --syscpu <PID>

-// rank threads by total sys cpu
+// ranks threads by total sys cpu
 ./vjtop.sh --totalsyscpu <PID>
 ```